steffenmueller4/steffenmueller4.github.io/_posts/2022-12-26-conways-law-or-how-to-think-about-interdependencies.md

 Marianne Bellotti writes about being able to predict several key details of an organization's problem by just looking at people's titles meeting her and by looking at the organzation chart of the company.
 She, furthermore, explains that "[...] the types of problems organizations have are heavily influenced by their incentive structure and the easiest way to figure out their incentive structure is by looking at the org chart." {%cite Bellotti2021 %}
 The incentive structure is driving and shaping the organization, because it drives and shapes what the organization prioritizes in the day to day work and how people in the organization get ahead.
-The tech debt is, then, going to accrue in the day to day work of people in the organization due to their priorities {%cite Bellotti2021 %}.
+Tech debt is, then, going to accrue in the day to day work of people in the organization due to their priorities {%cite Bellotti2021 %}.

 The incentive structure—here, we can distinguish between individual and organizational incentives—is one way how the organization influences software architecture.
-There are further things such as previous experiences, knowledge, politics, and maturity of the organization.
+There are further influences such as communication structure, previous experiences, knowledge, politics, maturity of the organization, etc.
-The organization is shaping the organization's architecture in various ways.
+Thus, the organization is shaping the organization's architecture in various ways.
 With a little bit of background knowledge, you can understand the mechanisms how an organization influences the software architecture of an application and organization.
-Also, you can make use of the mechanisms to influence the organization and software architecture via setting incentives or simply architecting better solutions for your organization.
+Also, you can make use of the mechanisms to influence the organization and software architecture via setting incentives or considering the different influence factors when architecting better solutions for your organization.

 When I have been involved in a project as an architect where two teams had to closely work together to build up a brand new strategical application.
 The first team was a support team that maintained core data required as input for the purposes of the new application that the second should build and maintain.